- About Us

 In addition to the board, we also have a steering committee.
 The steering committee is made up of the people who, over the past year, have gotten really involved in working on stuff for the station and are very committed to it.
 Our steering committee is made up of about twelve people, including the four board members.
 These are all people who understand the station mission, who can talk about it well, who represent the idea well to the community and who want to work on it.
 Because of the diversity of our community, it is important for us that our steering committee be diverse, too.

 Then we have a number of working committees.
 Right now, we have committees working on fundraising/events, outreach/community support, congressional action (that is, making sure Congress does not kill low power FM -- more on that below), and a youth committee.
 We started off this project with training, technical and programming committees as well; those groups have done a certain amount of work, but right now most of the work is happening with the four listed above.
 The fundraising and outreach committees are most important at this stage, when we are trying to get support and let people know we exist.
 The Congressional action committee is important, because if Congress kills low power radio, there is no point in us doing the other organizing.
 And the youth committee is a special interest of ours, because we want to really make an effort to bring kids into the station.
 Committees meet on their own, usually at someones house.
 At least one member of the steering committee is on each working committee, and serves as the coordinator/facilitator for that group.
+Here is a list of more committees and functions.

 Having an advisory committee is a nice way to involve people whose support you want, but who do not necessarily have the time to work with you on a regular basis.
 Our advisory committee includes a lawyer, a couple radio engineers, a local Spanish video producer, a programmer on the local full-power community radio station, a minister, a labor organizer, and the head of a local Vietnamese youth group.
 These people literally act as advisors, on technical, legal and programmatic issues.
 Again, people who represent your community, and who you trust, and who are psyched about this project, are the people you want.